Ohren

 [Clarke somewhere records the case of a middle-aged woman with ear-trouble after scarlet fever at thirteen.
 Clarke gave her Colch. which cleared it up.
 The drum healed, and she had normal hearing thereafter].

-Acute earache: If suffering from violent earache, acute stabbing pain in the ear, and tenderness over the mastoid region, when you first look at it from the homoeopathic standpoint you are completely lost.
+Acute earache: Suffering from violent earache, acute stabbing pain in the ear, and tenderness over the mastoid region, when you first look at it from the homoeopathic standpoint you are completely lost.

 Acute stabbing running into the ear, condition a little comforted by hot applications/SORRY for himself, miserable, wanting to be comforted, probably a little tearful, - irritability of Cham.